 You’ve heard the term “burnout”, but what does it actually mean and how can you recognise the first signs of it?

-The Panadol Rethink Care study recently found that even though we know the value of self-care, we’re prioritising our work over our health.
+The Panadol Rethink Care study found that even though we know the value of self-care, we’re prioritising our work over our health.
 58% of Australians feel too guilty to take sick or personal leave and three in five Australian workers have made the decision to work while unwell, making symptoms worse.

 If you look at Webster’s dictionary, one of the key definitions of burnout is “exhaustion of physical or emotional strength or motivation usually as a result of prolonged stress or frustration.”